-It will guide us in allocating resources and building alliances to accomplish our key objectives.

-We were founded in 1997, and since that time we have worked hard to embed ourselves in the communities of Mull and Iona, and their associated islands.
-Island communities are resilient and forward-looking, and can take full advantage of opportunities that exist with appropriate support and encouragement at critical points.
-As an established and trusted organisation MICT can provide that support as and when it is needed, and take a lead in providing such opportunities.
+The strategy will guide us in allocating resources and building alliances to accomplish our key objectives.
+We were founded in 1997, and since then we have worked hard to embed ourselves in the communities of Mull and Iona, and associated islands.
+Island communities are resilient and forward-looking, and can take full advantage of opportunities with appropriate support and encouragement at critical points.
+As an established and trusted organisation MICT provides that support when it is needed, and takes a lead in providing such opportunities.